Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/09-real-time-analytics-eventstream.md

 ### Task 2: Create an Eventstream

+In this task, you will create a new Eventstream in Microsoft Fabric to start capturing real-time data.
+The Eventstream acts as a pipeline that ingests and processes streaming data from various sources.

 1. In the main page of your **KQL database (1)**, select **Get data (2)**.

 2. For the data source, select **Eventstream (3)** > **New eventstream (4)**.
 Name the Eventstream `Bicycle-data` (5) and click on **Create (6)**.